 Thank you for visiting my website!
 I’ve worked for producers and independent distributors of film/tv content.
-Now I own my own production company.
+Now I own my own production company, Ethos Pictures.
 Here’s my bio:

-Grace Santos is an actor, attorney, director, and producer.
+Grace Santos is an actor, attorney, and producer.

 Producing credits include award winning productions such as “Silk” by Catherine Dent (“The Shield”) and starring Oscar Nominee and Emmy Winner Shohreh Aghdashloo, “Election Night” by Tessa Blake and starring Peri Gilpin (“Frasier”), the comedy “Spun” starring Grace Santos and was awarded by the Producers Guild of America, “Bree Does Comedy” (a comedy web series starring Bree Olson, Kimberly McVicar, and Grace Santos, and obtained 30,000 subscribers in its first week), the comedy horror “Ripe N Bloody” aka “A Tricky Treat” by Patricia Chica, the fantasy webseries “Last Life” by Elesha Barnette, and the post apocalyptic drama “Odessa” with David Moscow (“Big”).